shogo82148/actions-create-release/README.md

 Specifies whether this release should be set as the latest release for the repository.
 Drafts and prereleases cannot be set as latest.
-Defaults to `true` for newly published releases.
+Defaults to automatic based on date and version.
 `legacy` specifies that the latest release should be determined based on the release creation date and higher semantic version.